GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Distance estimation may also need to rely on calibration, which hinders the flexibility and relevance of the #acr("SSL") system.
 Furthermore, when considering angular-only #acr("SSL") systems, it is necessary to distinguish planar detectors, which predict the sole #acr("DoA") value, from 3D ones, which also estimate the elevation angle.
 Although the #acr("DoA") is the most informative angle, elevation becomes important in more complex scenes or when there is a significant height difference between the microphone array and the sources.
-The detection format also varies across the literature, with methods producing cartesian coordinates and others expressing the positions in polar or spherical coordinates.
+The detection format also varies across the literature, with methods producing Cartesian coordinates and others expressing the positions in polar or spherical coordinates.

 Those fundamental differences are not the only one.
 They highlight the diversity of existing approaches and show.
-Most importantly, we have seen that the #acr("SSL") task has no unique and clear definition.
+Most importantly, we have seen that the #acr("SSL") task does not have a unique and clear definition.
-It refers to a complex problem that can be tackled with various levels of difficulty.
+It refers to a complex problem that can be tackled with various difficulty levels.

 === Classical approaches
 <sec:ssl:sota:classical_approaches>